They say…

 Gigantic wooden tuns at Boon, Lembeek.

 This family of commercially produced spontaneously fermented beers, still surviving and indeed now even modestly expanding in a few pockets of Belgium, perpetuates the specific engagement with the immediate environment that was once the everyday experience of all brewers.
-The method still might not have quite the simplicity of winemaking, and still draws on a mix of dry materials, these sometimes trucked long distances.
+The method still might not have quite the simplicity of winemaking, and still draws on a mix of dry materials, these days sometimes trucked long distances.
 But the fermentation process at its heart is as primeval as brewing gets, rejecting the legacy of Louis Pasteur and instead throwing the wort open to the elements, inviting a whole menagerie of airborne wild yeasts to infect and ferment it.
-The local microclimate, most notably in the style’s heartland of the Pajottenland, in the valley of the river Zenne west and southwest of Brussels, stamps its imprint on the beer through the microorganisms it nurtures.
+The local microclimate, most notably in the style’s heartland of the Pajottenland, in the valley of the river Zenne and southwest of Brussels, stamps its imprint on the beer through the microorganisms it nurtures.
 So do the casks in which the beer is matured and even the very bricks of the breweries.

 Pieter Bruegel de Oude, De Boerenbruiloft, detail: note lambic at left.